openconfig/gnmic/docs/user_guide/event_processors/event_starlark.md

 ### Intro

-The `event-starlark` processor, applies a [`starlark](https://github.com/google/starlark-go/blob/master/doc/spec.md) function on a list of event messages before returning them to the processors pipeline and then to the output.
+The `event-starlark` processor applies a [`Starlark`](https://github.com/google/starlark-go/blob/master/doc/spec.md) function on a list of `event` messages before returning them to the processors pipeline and then to the output.

 `starlark` is a dialect of Python, developed initially for the [Bazel build tool](https://bazel.build/) but found multiple uses as a configuration language embedded in a larger application.